Russ Lane

-Russ Lane (born September 21, 1996) is an professional stock car racing driver.
+Russ Lane (born September 21, 1996) is an American professional stock car racing driver.
 He last competed part-time in the ARCA Menards Series, driving the No. 69 for Kimmel Racing.

 Racing career

 National Auto Sport Association

-At the age of 18, he would first race in the National Auto Sport Association, driving a Ford Mustang.
+At the age of eighteen, he would first race in the National Auto Sport Association, driving a Ford Mustang.
 He would win the American Iron division in 2019.

 ARCA Menards Series

 With help of Toyota Racing Development employee Jack Irving, Lane was able to buy a car from Venturini Motorsports to race in a future ARCA Menards Series race.
 While looking for a location to store the car, Empire Racing would offer Lane a mechanic job for the team.
-He would first make his debut at the 2020 General Tire #AnywhereIsPossible 200, retiring in 17th due to a busted oil line.
-He would then suffer a crash at the 2020 Dutch Boy 150, finishing last in 18th.
-He would then get a new car for the 2020 General Tire 100, finishing 16th.
+He would first make his debut at the 2020 General Tire #AnywhereIsPossible 200, retiring in seventeenth due to a busted oil line.
+He would then suffer a crash at the 2020 Dutch Boy 150, finishing last in eighteenth.
+He would then get a new car for the 2020 General Tire 100, finishing sixteenth.

-Lane would race two races in 2021 for Kimmel Racing, finishing 11th and 21st in the first and second races he raced, respectively.
+Lane would race two races in 2021 for Kimmel Racing, finishing eleventh and 21st in the first and second races he raced, respectively.